 When a manufacturer wants a generic drug to enter the market, the research data for the innovator drug can be used, resulting in a much less expensive development process.
 During the testing period, the FDA requires generic drug manufacturers to still demonstrate equivalence, which means their products must contain the same concentration of active ingredient as the formulation that earned FDA approval.
 They are not, however, required to prove therapeutic equivalence.
 This is why generic drugs may or may not be just as effective as brand-name versions.

 What’s the bottom-line?
 Dr. Ashraf advises patients to keep their physicians informed about all the medications they are taking.
-“It’s a good idea to bring all of your medications with you when you come in for an examination and show them to your doctor,” he says.
+“It’s a good idea to bring all of your medications with you when you come in for an examination and show them to your doctor or all the info from EMR Systems,” he says.
 “Talk to your doctor about whether a generic alternative might be right for you.
 There may be a few generics that may be as efficacious as the branded version for certain patients….but that’s not always the case.”

 Take our vision quiz to find out if you qualify for LASIK or cataract surgery!